-The concepts of the three of the total communications will certainly change the outlook of transport trade in time to come.
+The concepts of flying homes, 1000-seater airbuses, Charters, Digital command in cockpit, super advanced Telecommunications will certainly change the outlook of transport trade in time to come.
 The Technological breakthrough paving way for high-speed trains shall create divergence in approach among mass public transport and personal public transport.
 More fuel - efficient and faster aircrafts are proposed to be replacing the existing Airships.
 Speed pollutes spaces and places and hence has alarmed masses for more conspicuous consumption of depleting resources.